 Growing Tokyo Bekana Using the Weighted and Domed Methods

-Both methods require a tray to be filled with a good potting mix to just below the top edge of the planting tray.
+Both methods require a tray to be filled with a good potting mix just below the top edge of the planting tray.

 If you are new to growing microgreens, the planting tray has holes in the bottom.
-Not to let excess water out, more to let water be up-taken into the soil media when bottom watered.
+Not to let excess water out, but more to let water be up-taken into the soil media when bottom watered.

 The trays are Home Microgreens planting and watering trays.
 These have a planting surface of about 38 square inches.